robert-ervin-jones/grit-genome-pipeline/README.md

 # Genome Assembly and Annotation Pipeline

 This repository contains a Snakemake-based workflow for long-read genome assembly, annotation, and quality assessment.
-It is designed for Oxford Nanopore data and supports both eukaryotic and prokaryotic genome analysis.
+It is designed for Oxford Nanopore data.

 ## Features
 - Read cleaning and filtering